Bydgoszcz Airport

 Ignacy Jan Paderewski Bydgoszcz Airport (Port lotniczy im.
-Ignacego Jana Paderewskiego Bydgoszcz) is a regional airport in the city of Bydgoszcz, Poland.
+Ignacego Jana Paderewskiego Bydgoszcz) is an airport serving the city of Bydgoszcz, Poland.
 It lies only 3.5 km from the city centre and around 50 km from the city of Toruń.

-It is the eleventh largest airport in Poland in terms of passenger traffic.
+It is the eleventh busiest airport in Poland in terms of passenger traffic.
 The airport served 413,245 passengers in 2018.
-It features one passenger terminal and four runways, the main being 08/26 which is 2500 × 60 m.
+It features one main passenger terminal and a single asphalt runway, measuring 2500 m by 60 m.
 The airport is named in honor of Polish composer and politician Ignacy Jan Paderewski.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Bydgoszcz Ignacy Jan Paderewski Airport: